ehernan3/myArduinoSketchBookFolder/README.md

 # myArduinoSketchBookFolders
-Sketchbook folder for Arduino experiments
+This folder contains all my Sketchbook folders.